CSC207-UofT/course-project-sports-agents/phase1/design_document.md

 practical cost concerns and the goal of initially minimizing complexity, we decided to load large datasets from a file with API access as a later feature.
-However, we designed the application so the class loading the file can easily be replaced by a class loading from an API for ease of transition later in development.
+However, we designed the application such that the class loading the file can easily be replaced by a class loading from an API for ease of transition later in development.